-When mentors and mentees begin their journey together, one of the big topics of discussion involves mentoring goals.
+When mentors and mentees begin their journey together, one of the important topics of discussion involves mentoring goals.
+This article will provide information about smart mentoring goals examples and how to implement them in the organization.

-Mentoring goals are the long-term and short-term goals the mentee sets for himself or herself.
-The long-term goal tends to be a larger goal (e.g. become a stronger leader) and the short-term goals are the “mini” goals that need to happen along the way in order to achieve the big goal (e.g. take part in a webinar series on developing leadership skills).
+Mentoring goals are the long-term and short-term goals that the mentee sets for himself or herself.
+The long-term goals tend to be a larger goal (e.g. become a stronger leader) and the short-term goals are the “mini” goals that need to happen along the way in order to achieve the big goal (e.g. take part in a webinar series on developing leadership skills).

 The mentee gets the final say on the goals, but he or she should seek input from the mentor.
 The first couple of meetings should involve this goal-setting discussion.